A Song of Ice and Fire

 <references>is not used in prior text.

 This page uses content from the English Wikipedia.
 The original content was at A Song of Ice and Fire.
 The list of authors can be seen in the page history of A Song of Ice and Fire.
-As with A Wiki of Ice and Fire, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.
+As with A Wiki of Ice and Fire - A Song of Ice and Fire & Game of Thrones, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.